 - The questionnaire will ask for finalist information, school information, project exhibit information, and finally scientific activities and interests.

-- Pick your category and subcategory.
-They are NEW for this year; please review the full list before making a choice.
-The category at Intel ISEF does not need to match the category in which you competed at your regional, state, or country fair.
-If you are part of a team project the team leader will submit this information.
-We have made changes to this process; please consult the Instructions for Selecting a Category & Sub-Category for more information.
+- Pick your category and subcategory; please review the full list before making a choice.
+The category you select for Intel ISEF does not need to match the category in which you competed at your regional, state, or country fair.
+If you are part of a team project, the team leader will submit this information.
+Please consult the Instructions for Selecting a Category & Sub-Category for more information.

 - Complete the online Official Abstract Form.
 For team projects, the team leader will submit the abstract.
 We recommend you write a draft of your abstract in a word processing program before you begin so that you have easy access to the text.
 The Abstract Instructions will provide information and tips on writing and displaying your abstract.

 - Upload your Intel ISEF paperwork.
-The upload function is step #3 of your finalist questionnaire.
 Please consult with your science fair director to coordinate how your paperwork is being submitted.
-Your fair director will be able to upload or review uploaded forms as soon as you have finalized the questionnaire.
-It is ultimately your responsibility to provide your paperwork to SSP.
+Your fair director will be able to upload your paperwork or review the forms that you have uploaded, before you finalize the questionnaire.
+It is ultimately your responsibility to provide your paperwork to the Society.

 - Once you have completed the checklist, review your submission and then finalize your data.
-You must complete and finalize as soon as possible so that SSP can review and send your paperwork forward to the Intel ISEF Scientific Review Committee (SRC).
+You must complete and finalize as soon as possible so that the Society can review and send your paperwork forward to the Intel ISEF Scientific Review Committee (SRC).

-After final submission, you will see in the checklist an opportunity to submit an abstract rewrite.
+After final submission, you will see in the checklist tab an opportunity to submit an abstract rewrite.
 If there are updates and or corrections that need to be made to your abstract, you may complete this form.
-The deadline for submitting a voluntary rewrite is Friday, April 22.
+The deadline for submitting a voluntary rewrite is Wednesday, April 25.

 Get your project to Intel ISEF

 Shipping Your Project: See the General Shipping document for detailed information about shipping.
-No projects will be accepted BEFORE April 20 or AFTER May 5.
+No projects will be accepted through UPS shipping BEFORE April 25 or AFTER May 10 and no projects will be accepted through GES shipping BEFORE April 10 or AFTER May 9.
 You will have several options for shipping your project; if via UPS, you must arrange for a return shipping label at the time of initial purchase.

-Intel ISEF occurs during the second week of Advanced Placement Exams.
-We strongly encourage late testing, but will provide certain exams on Monday and Tuesday of the week:
+Intel ISEF occurs during the second week Advanced Placement Exams.
+We strongly encourage late testing, but do provide exams on Monday and Tuesday of the week.
+Those requesting an exam must register for an onsite AP test by the April 9 deadline.

 International Baccalaureate (IB) Testing